ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 - How to use **YAML manifests** to configure Kubernetes resources.
 - How to use **Helm** to deploy **Prometheus** and **Grafana** for monitoring.

+## Master's Thesis Defense Video
+For a more in-depth explanation of the project, you can watch my Master's thesis defense video (in Croatian): [YouTube: Master's Thesis Defense](https://youtu.be/kA0KqmDsE-o?si=t1cm3dUOhIdhaBtB)

 ## Application Overview
-For testing purposes, the Online Boutique application will be deployed using the orchestration tools being compared.
+For testing purposes, the Online Boutique application is deployed using the orchestration tools being compared.
 Online Boutique is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.

 URL of GitHub repo to microservices-demo application: [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo)